 Planning on bagging some Colorado 14ers this summer?
-Well if you’re not training yet, it’s time to light a fire under your ass. 🔥 Because it’s now April, which means there are only 3.5 months left until the beginning of 14er season.
-So today, let’s talk about your 14er training plan and what you can do now to get ready.
+Well if you’re not training yet, it’s time to get busy!
+The good news is that 14er season starts in July, so even if you’re behind, you have a couple of months to catch up.
+Today, let’s talk about your 14er training plan and what you can do now to get ready.

 Photos: Climbing Red Cloud Peak (14,034′) and Sunshine Peak (14,001′) in June 2016 with @adventuresofjennyp.

 Colorado 14ers hikes vary greatly in difficulty.
 You’re going to train very differently for Mt.
 Bierstadt than you would for the Crestone Traverse.
 So let’s take a minute and figure out which 14ers you’re going to go for this season.

 Two major factors determine the difficulty of a 14er route: terrain and elevation.